gaoethan/dmesg-triage/README.md

-# dmesg-triage
+# dmesg-triag

-an utility to automate triage for various dmesg call traces or kernel exceptions
+An utility to automate triage for various types of Linux dmesg call traces or kernel exceptions, then to trigger some automatic task according to the type